sinaatalay/rendercv/docs/user_guide/index.md

 # User Guide

-This document provides everything you need to know about the usage of RenderCV.
+This page provides everything you need to know about the usage of RenderCV.

 ## Installation